About Me

 Our family works to decolonize our relationships with each other as we show up authentically in our full humanity every day.
 We learn from each other, UNlearn with each other, and work to co-create our lives by slowing down, finding joy, and breaking generational patterns that no longer serve our us.

-Aspiring Co-Conspirator.
+And an Aspiring Co-Conspirator.

 I am an aspiring co-conspirator for justice and collective liberation.
 I strive to weaponize my privilege to disrupt systems, policies, and mindsets that marginalize and oppress individuals and groups.
 I’m constantly and actively unlearning and healing from the ways white supremacy, patriarchy, heteronormativity, abelism, adultism and all other oppressive systems have shaped me.